PoisonNinja/Summer2016/PIC.md

 ## Checking
 We can see what's going on by doing some math.
 We can start at 0x4f3 as before.

 That returns 0x4f8, the next instruction, and puts it into eax.
 Then we add 0x1b08 to 0x4f8, which equals 0x2000.
 This should place us somewhere in the GOT.
-If we run readelf on it, we get:
+If we run readelf with the -S argument on it, we get:
 ```
  [10] .plt.got          PROGBITS        000003b0 0003b0 000010 00  AX  0   0  8
  [19] .got              PROGBITS        00001fe8 000fe8 000018 04  WA  0   0  4
  [20] .got.plt          PROGBITS        00002000 001000 00000c 04  WA  0   0  4
 ```
 As you can see, 0x2000 is the end of the GOT section, and the start of the .got.plt section.
 However, we aren't done yet.
 The next instruction subtracts 0x18 from 0x2000, which gives us 0x1fe8, the start of the .got.
 Is this the right GOT entry though?
-We can check with readelf again:
+We can check with readelf -r again:
 ```
 Relocation section '.rel.dyn' at offset 0x334 contains 9 entries:
  Offset     Info    Type            Sym.Value  Sym.
 Name